 2. Include a change of clothes for both mom and baby in your carry-on.
 You never know when you will have a diaper blow-out or baby will spit up.
 It is better to be safe than sorry.
 (Don’t forget extra diapers!)

 3. Make sure your baby’s diaper is changed right before getting on an airplane, or setting out on your road trip.
 Public restrooms and airplane bathrooms are can be tiny and not so sanitary.
 Again…better safe than sorry.

 5. Remember to eat well and get the rest you need so that you can maintain a good breast milk supply on the trip.
 (Packing some lactation cookies can help keep your milk supply up too!)

 6. Breastfeeding moms must remember to remain hydrated!
 So make sure to drink plenty!
 Bring an empty water bottle to fill when you pass a drinking fountain.
 (We love these!)

-7. Ask the flight attendant for help if you are flying alone.
+7. Ask the flight attendant for help if you are flying alone by plane.
 They are usually happy to assist you or hold your baby if you need to use the restroom or find baby’s things from a overhead bag or get you what you need.
 Don’t be afraid to ask.

 8. Utilize a good baby carrier or sling.
 These keep baby close and safe and your hands free both on the plan or in the airport.
 (They even double as a good nursing cover for discreet breastfeeding!)

 9. Don’t substitute with formula!
 Breast milk is the most convenient, always ready, naturally sterile and safest way to feed your little one!
 It also contains immunity factors to help your baby fight germs that are often in the airport or in the stale air of the plane.

 10. Prepare for milk storage or temporarily halt your pumping schedule.